JSBmanD/docs/pages/exports/aggregate-exports.md

 ---
 ## Overview

+[block:callout]
+{
+  "type": "info",
-!!! info "For ex-TUNE Clients Only"
+  "title": "For ex-TUNE Clients Only",
-	This feature is currently only available for ex-TUNE clients and replicates the TUNE endpoints available via `https://api.mobileapptracking.com/v2/advertiser/stats/actuals/export`.
+  "body": "This feature is currently only available for ex-TUNE clients and replicates the TUNE endpoints available via `https://api.mobileapptracking.com/v2/advertiser/stats/actuals/export`."
+}
+[/block]

 The Branch Aggregate Exports find and queue aggregate data that match your search criteria for export.
 Unlike the Custom Exports which contains individual logs for each attribution related to your mobile app, the Aggregate Exports include customizable visualizations of your data of interest.